Yuanyun-Yong/Android-App/README.md

 - Allows you to put in date, time (i.e. start and end) and location of event
 - Has 2 buttons:
   - Add the event
-    - Clicking on this will lead to another screen (The day of the event)
+    - Clicking on this will lead to the "Calendar" screen (The day of the event)
-  - Cancel
+  - Cancel/ Delete
     - Clicking on this will lead back to the "Home" screen

+Calendar screen
+- Shows the whole day (Times will be evenly spaced out)

 */